Head of the Unit:

 Assoc.
 Prof. Ruth Ladenstein, MD, MBA, cPM

-Statisticians: Evgenia Glogova, MSc, junior statistician l Monica Kiesewetter, data management and statistics l Ulrike Pötschger, MSc, senior statistician
+Statisticians: Evgenia Glogova, MSc, junior statistician l Helga Björk Arnadottir, MSc, data manager and junior statistician (maternal leave) l Andrea Madunic, data manager and junior statistician l Ulrike Pötschger, MSc, senior statistician

 Leukaemia and Lymphoma Studies

-Corinne Grafl, RSA l Saelde Baumgartner, BSc, RSA l Nora Mühlegger, MSc, RSA l Marek Nykiel, RSA l
+Corinne Grafl, CRA l Saelde Baumgartner, BSc, CRA l Nora Mühlegger, MSc, CRA l Marek Nykiel, CRA l

 Assoc.
 Prof. Georg Mann, MD, CC** (ALL and Lymphoma Studies) l Assoc.
 Prof. Andishe Attarbashi, MD, CC (ALL and Lymphoma Studies) l Assoc.
 Prof. Michael Dworzak, MD, CC (AML, MDS, CML Studies)